Was overwhelmed, but had to read news: Salma Sultan recalls most difficult assignment | Entertainment

 ''In our professional days, everyone wanted to join DD, which was a very unique organisation.
 We were nurtured by people there, and we felt very secure, surrounded by cultured people,'' she reminisced.

-Asked about her academic life, she said, ''I got my bachelor's degree from Maharani Laxmibai College in Bhopal where I was born.
+Asked about her academic life, she said, ''I got my bachelor's degree from Maharani Laxmibai College in Bhopal.
 And, then got an MA in English from Indraprastha College for Women in Delhi''.

-Any praise of Sultan's elegance on the screen is incomplete without the mention of her gracefully carrying a rose in her hair, tucked gently behind her ear.
+Any praise for Sultan's elegance on the screen is incomplete without the mention of her gracefully carrying a rose in her hair, tucked gently behind her ear.

 ''I am fond of gardening, and I have a lot of flowers in my garden.
 So, I would just pick a flower and put it in my hair on way to the office and then it kind of became routine,'' she recalled when asked about it.